hchiam/learning-google-assistant/README.md

 Go to <a href="https://glitch.com/edit/#!/minimal-node-server-for-google-assistant?path=README.md:1:0" target="_blank">https://glitch.com/edit/#!/minimal-node-server-for-google-assistant?path=README.md:1:0</a> and remix it to get your own copy to tailor for your app's webhook.

-Build a Google Assistant app using Actions on Google, API.AI, and a Glitch-based Node.js webhook server.
+Build a Google Assistant app using Actions on Google, API.AI, and a Glitch-based Node.js (Express) webhook server.

 Also see my Google Assistant app project: <a href="https://github.com/hchiam/mental-temperature-converter" target="_blank">https://github.com/hchiam/mental-temperature-converter</a>